redhat-ztp/managedclusters-lifecycle-operator/README.md

 spec:
   channel: stable-4.9
   desiredUpdate:
-    version: 4.9.33
+    version: 4.9.24
 ```
-MCL operator uses RHACM to select group of managed clusters based on label or name and apply the cluster version configuration on the selected clusters.
+MCL controller can select group of managed clusters based on label or name and apply the cluster version configuration on the selected clusters.
-MCL operator does not set the cluster's subscription version.
-However, it approves the install plan for subscriptions to apply the upgrades.
+MCL controller does not set the cluster's subscription version.
+However, it approves the install plan for subscriptions to apply the upgrades, more info about subscriptions in [Operator Lifecycle Manager](https://docs.openshift.com/container-platform/4.10/operators/understanding/olm/olm-understanding-olm.html).
-The ManagedClustersUpgrade CRD defines the match expression for cluster selector and the cluster version configurations.
+The ManagedClustersUpgrade CR defines the clusters selector, the cluster version configurations and the subscriptions configurations.
 The example below select group of clusters with label common is true, set the cluster version to v4.9.22 and approve the install plan for all subscriptions that installed on the managed cluster.

 ```